-- 1.5.1 The County -will -continue to establish and maintain a high standard of accounting practices. - 1.5.2 The accounting system will continue to maintain records on a basis consistent with accepted standards for local government accounting. - 1.5.3 An independent public accounting firm will conduct an annual audit and the County will issue a comprehensive annual financial report. - 1.5.4 Additional reports comparing budget to actual results will be presented at least quarterly as an attachment to the agenda of to-the Finance and Administrative Committee and provided to all Board members.
+- 1.5.1 The County will continue to maintain a high standard of accounting practices. - 1.5.2 The accounting system will maintain records on a basis consistent with accepted standards for local government accounting. - 1.5.3 An independent public accounting firm will conduct an annual audit and the County will issue a comprehensive annual financial report. - 1.5.4 Additional reports comparing budget to actual results will be presented at least quarterly as an attachment to the agenda of the Finance and Administrative Committee.